AymurAI/backend/README.md

 # Table of contents

 # Intended uses & limitations
+AymurAI is intended to be used as a tool to address the lack of transparency in the judicial system regarding gender-based violence (GBV) cases in Latin America.
+The goal is to increase report levels, build trust in the justice system, and improve access to justice for women and LGBTIQ+ people.
+AymurAI will generate and maintain anonymized datasets from legal rulings to understand GBV and support policy making, and also contribute to feminist collectives' campaigns.

+AymurAI is still a prototype and is only being implemented in Argentina and Mexico.
+Its capabilities are limited to semi-automated data collection and analysis, and the results may be subject to limitations such as the quality and consistency of the data, potential biases in the AI model, and the availability of the data.
+Additionally, the effectiveness of AymurAI in addressing the lack of transparency in the judicial system and improving access to justice may also depend on other factors such as the level of cooperation from court officials and the broader cultural and political context.

 # Deployment
 This project is deployed using [Docker](https://www.docker.com/) , and the images are available in the following registry: